Bay of Islands – Guide for Backpackers

 Paihia and the islands

-This small holiday town is what many backpackers choose as their base while visiting the Bay of Islands.
-In fact, Kings Road should be named ‘Backpacker Road’ with it’s street full of hostels from the the big NZ hostel brands to the independent backpackers.
-On this street also is the the one ‘hip n’ happening’ late night bar in Paihia, Pipi Patch, which gets very busy on Saturdays so get there early to avoid the queue.
+This small holiday town of Paihia is where many backpackers choose as their base while visiting the Bay of Islands.
+In fact, Kings Road should be named ‘Backpacker Road’ with its street full of hostels from the big NZ hostel brands to the independent backpackers.
+On this street also is the one ‘hip n’ happening’ late-night bar in Paihia, Pipi Patch, which gets very busy on Saturdays so get there early to avoid the queue.

-In total contrast, see the islands while free falling at 16000ft with a Bay of Islands skydive.
-Or fly by parachute at 1200ft with Bay of Islands Parasail.
+In total contrast, see the islands while free falling at 16,000ft with a Skydive Bay of Islands.
+Or fly by parachute at 1,200ft on a parasailing trip.
 There’s no getting wet, at least if the driver doesn’t screw up, and it’s fun to do with a friend or two.

 If you are a fan of tasting, eating and drinking then Kerikeri is perfect.
 See how the chocolates are made at Makana Confections and have a few cheeky samples.
 There are a few small wineries and vineyards in the area, such as Cottle Hill Winery, Ake Ake Vineyard and Marsden Estate.